-Cultural Resources Less than Significant Potentially with Less-than-Significant Mitigation Significant No Impact Incorporated Impact Impact Would the project: a.
-Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5? П П b.
+5 Cultural Resource S Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Wo ould the project: a.
+Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5? b.
 Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? c.
 Disturb any human remains, including those interred outside of formal cemeteries?